KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 4. Separate Nekron, Nyxea / Inversalogos, the inverse current, and embodied inverse carriers.
 5. Add Distal Apprehension at the counterfeit-gnosis passage.
 6. Update the final table after body repairs; do not patch the table independently.
+7. Correct the causal account of Zenonic saturation; do not add the expanded doctrine to the file's merely passing mentions.

 ### the-greek-lattice.md